 One of the most exciting things about traveling the world is getting the chance to experience new cultures.
-The world is filled with interesting people, places, and cultural differences to explore.
+The world is filled with interesting people, places, and cultural differences to explore!

-For me, Japan is the number one country on my list of places to go.
-The culture in Japan seems so incredibly fascinating from the bits I've experienced through pop culture.
+For me, Japan is the number one country on my list of places to visit.
+The culture of Japan seems so incredible and fascinating, at least from the bits I've experienced through pop culture.

 4. The World Ends With You

 In the game, the player experiences much of the fictionalized version of Shibuya through the Underground (UG).
 However, while you're battling for survival in the UG, the Realground (RG) is happening all around you, letting you see the world of Japan.

-If you're into RPGs, and you want something that really steps outside of the box, this game is perfect for you.
+If you're into RPGs and you want something that really steps outside of the box, this game is perfect for you.
 It's fun, and it really does give an interesting look at what Japan is like, though it's slightly less realistic than the other games on the list.

 If you prefer your video games to come with that retro feel, Shenmue might be the perfect series for dipping your toe into the world of Japanese culture.